OmarCloud20/CDKTF-Tutorial/README.md

-Congratulations, you have successfully configured an S3 remote backend and created an S3 bucket using CDK for Terraform.
+Congratulations, you have successfully configured an S3 remote backend and created an S3 bucket using CDKTF.
 It's time to take a break and stretch your legs.

 ---

 ### Option 2: Create an S3 Bucket and DynamoDB Table for the S3 Remote Backend using CDKTF

-For this option, we will use CDK for Terraform to create an S3 bucket and DynamoDB table and configure them for the S3 remote backend.
+For this option, we will take a different approach.
+We will create the S3 bucket and DynamoDB table using CDKTF and then configure the S3 remote backend to use the newly created resources.
 Follow the below steps to create the S3 bucket and DynamoDB table:

-1. Open the project directory using your choice of an IDE.
-If you are using VS Code, `cd` into the project folder and run `code .` on the terminal to open the project directory on VS Code.
+1. Open the project directory using your preferred IDE.
+If you are using VS Code, `cd` into the project folder and run `code .` on the terminal to open the project directory using VS Code.

 2. Navigate to the `main.py` file and replace the default code with the following.
 This code creates an S3 bucket and DynamoDB table for the S3 remote backend.